 Crubilé Sport Is The French Center For All Things Porsche 917, And More

-This year marks the 50th anniversary of an icon, a winner, a terrifying race car that will forever belong to the greatest hours of racing history: the Porsche 917.
+Last year marked the 50th anniversary of an icon, a winner, a terrifying race car that will forever belong to the greatest hours of racing history: the Porsche 917.

 Sebastien Crubilé, the head of Crubilé Sport located near Rambouillet, an hour’s drive from Paris, knows these cars well.
 All but born in a Porsche, Sebastien’s discreet workshop is dedicated to anything produced by the marque as long as it has at least six cylinders, was born before the 964 (with some rare exceptions), and preferably cars that include a racing pedigree.
 His clients come from all over the world, and together form a unique if informal club.